pingevt/d8-missing-parts/presentation/presentation.md

 - Pros
   - Simplify everything (code/config)
-  - Potentially reduce crud for content authors
+  - Potentially reduce extraneous for content authors

 ^Sometimes a module just has too many options/config/settings.
 Do it yourself, but be careful.